Irma-G/practical-3-trimmed-means-gamma/README.md

 ## Team task

 I have provided five functions in this repository, however some of them are incomplete.
-After having joined your assigned Github team, your team is to edit these functions to make them whole, commit the modified files back to the team repository, create a *release* of the repaired functions *(then what)?*
+After having joined your assigned Github team, your team is to
+1. edit these functions to make them whole,
+1. commit the modified files back to the team repository,
+1. create a *release* of the repaired functions
+1. they can't upload to MMS, nor can they email a zip file, but can I view their team repos?

 The functions and their purposes: